BigChungus696969/WinnieBot/README.md

 ## CCP Bot
-A bot that keeps track of social credit score of each server members, will add more features down the line
+A bot that keeps track of the well being of everyone in the discord server